Ayms/bitcoin-transactions/README.md

 ## Signatures

 The most complicate part is to generate correct signatures for the transactions, this is the only part of the code that is slightly minified which does not impact anything in terms of security

-## Warning

-This module has been tested for Bitcoin Gold only for now, we are pretty confident that it works for the other networks (and more globally for any network reusing the bitcoin core code) but it needs to be tested

 ## License